xpack/web-jekyll/_posts/releases/patchelf/2022-12-27-patchelf-v0-17-0-1-released.md

 ## Prerequisites

-- GNU/Linux Intel 64-bit: any system with **GLIBC 2.27** or higher
+- x64 GNU/Linux: any system with **GLIBC 2.27** or higher
   (like Ubuntu 18 or later, Debian 10 or later, RedHat 8 or later, Fedora 29 or later, etc)
-- GNU/Linux Arm 32/64-bit: any system with **GLIBC 2.27** or higher
+- arm64/arm GNU/Linux: any system with **GLIBC 2.27** or higher
   (like Raspberry Pi OS, Ubuntu 18 or later, Debian 10 or later, RedHat 8 or later, Fedora 29 or later, etc)
-- Intel macOS 64-bit: 10.13 or later
+- x64 macOS: 10.13 or later
-- Apple Silicon macOS 64-bit: 11.6 or later
+- arm64 macOS: 11.6 or later

 ## Install